FROM A FRIEND TO HIS FRIENDS – Philippians 1:1-2

 Something else we learn about Judas is that he was “the great pretender”.
 He was the most successful hypocrite of all time.
 He played his part so well that no one except Jesus Himself knew that Judas was a fraud and a pretender.
 He hid behind the camouflage of hypocrisy and no one but Jesus recognized it.
 Judas never received Christ as his Lord.
 He never yielded his heart; he never turned over his will to Jesus.
 For three years, Judas was in close association with Jesus and experienced Jesus’ love for him and for the other disciples on a daily basis.
 He was even sent out, along with the other disciples, and given the power to cast out demons and cure diseases, yet his inward life hadn’t changed.
 His Lord was not Jesus, but Satan.

 The story of Judas is a message for those who attend church and hear the clear teaching of God’s Word, but have never responded by repenting of their sins and following Jesus Christ as their Lord and Savior.
 Judas associated himself with spiritual light but chose to walk in spiritual darkness.
 The story of Judas should cause us to examine our own hearts toward God.
 Is Jesus Christ the central focus of our lives?
 The story of Judas is also a reminder that we can deceive people by our outward actions, but there is no hiding from the eyes of God.
 Proverbs 15:3 says, “For the eyes of the Lord are in every place, watching the evil and the good.”
 His desire is to know us personally and intimately so that He might accomplish His purposes in and through our lives as we are filled and controlled by Him.
 The apostle Paul said it well when He described His purpose for living from an eternal perspective.
 In Philippians 1:21 he said, “For to me, to live is Christ and to die is gain.”
-Who are we looking for?
+Who are we living for?
 Are we living for Christ or for ourselves?
 How can we know?
 You might want to ask yourself a few questions.
 What do I spend most of my time thinking about?
 What do I spend most of my time talking about?
 What am I looking for in life and have I found it?
 In the book of Ecclesiastes, King Solomon was unhappy and he went down many dead-end streets in the pursuit of happiness.
 In each case he said it was “striving after wind.”
 At the end of the book, Solomon said, “Now all has been heard; here is the conclusion of the matter: fear (or worship) God and keep His commandments, for this is the duty of all mankind.”
 True joy, peace, and contentment come into our lives when we put Christ first and follow Him with all our hearts.

-CONSTRUCTION SITE: MORE TO FOLLOW SOON. . ,
+CONSTRUCTION SITE: Completed. ,

 A LESSON IN HUMILITY – John 13:1-17